 When you're in the midst of sleep training, it can be helpful to have a little outside perspective.
 Too often, parents don't give themselves the pat on the back they so rightly deserve.
 Surviving bedtime battles is no easy feat.
 So give yourself a confidence boost and check out these things your doing right when sleep training.

 Mylee Zschech tells Romper that you have to consider your child's sleep schedule to successfully sleep train.
 "Making use of their natural sleep windows means they won’t be overtired and struggle to fall asleep," she says.
+2 Having A Routine

 "Having a consistent routine helps to give your child cues that bedtime is coming," Zschech says.
 "If you want a successful outcome for you and your child, you have to be consistent."
 Sticking with your child's sleep schedule may not always be convenient, but it turns out to be a key factor in getting the job done right.